laravel/vapor-docs/1.0/projects/environments.md

 ## Custom Domains

 Of course, as cool as they are, you don't want to share your vanity URL with the world.
 You likely want to attach your own custom domain to an environment.
-To do so, you'll first need to create a [certificate](./../domains/certificates.md) for the domain.
+To do so, you'll first need to create a [DNS zone](./../domains/dns.md) for the domain.
+Next, you need to create a [certificate](./../domains/certificates.md) for the domain.
 All Vapor applications are required to utilize SSL.
 Don't worry, Vapor's certificates are free and automatically renew.

 After creating a certificate, you may attach the domain to your environment using the `domain` configuration option in your `vapor.yml` file.
 When attaching a domain to an environment, it is not necessary to provide the `www` sub-domain: